anthonyjclark/adabot/README.md

 - adabot empty world needs to use xacro file
 - split-up the readme into separate files
 - add script for the simple startup
+- add installation of hub on linux
+- add info about setting up ssh keys on github
+- add general info about using git (git workflow with adabot)